fergul/academic-kickstart/content/home/about.md

 My research interests include cyber-physical systems, the Internet of Things, smart devices, embedded + constrained devices, robotics, human-centric computing, virtual/augmented/mixed reality, distributed systems and operating systems.

+I've previously interned at [Fujitsu Labs Japan](https://fergusleahy.wordpress.com/) and JP Morgan, getting a taste of research and corporate organisations.

-When I'm not doing research I enjoy paddling for my local dragon boat team [Typhoon](http://typhoon-dbc.com), video + board games, learning languages (Japanese + Cantonese), kite flying, tinkering with electronics and in the winter months (or at the Snow Centre) skiing and [snowboarding](https://youtu.be/eoIVr3U0t_4).
+When I'm not coding or doing research I enjoy paddling and captaining for my local dragon boat team [Typhoon](http://typhoon-dbc.com), [designing card games](/#projects), playing card, board + video games, learning languages (Japanese + Cantonese), kite flying, tinkering with electronics and in the winter months (or at the Snow Centre) skiing and [snowboarding](https://youtu.be/eoIVr3U0t_4).